jsaj/Multi_DES/README.rst

     warnings.filterwarnings("ignore")

     # path of datasets to predict
-    path = '/content/MDS_CPDP/benchmark-execution/benchmarks/datasets/RELINK/*'
+    path = '/content/Multi_DES/benchmark-execution/benchmarks/datasets/RELINK/*'

     # read and create dataframe (dataset) with all projects for predict
     dataset = []
     for project_url in glob(path):
-      productName = project_url.split('/')[len(project_url.split('/'))-1]
+      productName = project_url.split('/')[len(project_url.split('/'))-1].split('.csv')[0]
       df = pd.read_csv(project_url)
       df.insert(0, 'productName', productName)
       dataset.append(df)
     dataset = pd.concat(dataset).reset_index(drop=True)

-    #create MDSCPDP object to predict dataset
+    #create Multi-DES object to predict dataset
-    obj = MDSCPDP(dataset)
+    obj = MULTIDES(dataset)

-    #get MDSCPDP performance after predict the dataset.
+    #get Multi-DE performance after predict the dataset.
 Return a pandas dataframe
     obj.performances

-In addition to prediction with default parameters, the MDS-CPDP method accepts any list of dynamic selection techniques (from deslib) and list of classifiers (from scikit-learn) as input, including a list containing different size for pool of classifier.
+In addition to prediction with default parameters, the Multi-DES method accepts any list of dynamic selection techniques (from deslib) and list of classifiers (from scikit-learn) as input, including a list containing different size for pool of classifier.

 References:
 -----------